 - 15.1.
-Before commencing on a formal procurement process at Threshold 2 or above, approval must be sought from the Corporate Procurement Board (CPB). - 15.2.
+Before commencing on a formal procurement process at Threshold 2 or above, approval must be sought from the Corporate Procurement Board (CPB) - 15.2.
 To seek approval a Procurement Activity Request (Appendix B) form must be completed and submitted to the CPB for approval to proceed. - 15.3.
-Where the Contract value is above the EU Threshold for goods and services (Threshold 5) approval must also be obtained from the relevant Committee.
+Where the Contract value is above the FTS Threshold for goods and services (Threshold 5) approval must also be obtained from the relevant Committee. - 15.4.
+Where the final contract award is greater than the value approved by the CPB, the award must be approved by the CPB.